 57. Restaurants.
 AARP members can get 15 percent off at Denny’s, 10 percent off at Moe’s Southwest Grill, McCormick & Schmick’s, and Corner Bakery.

 58. Walgreens.
-Link your AARP membership and myWalgreens accounts to earn 10 percent Walgreens Cash rewards on health and wellness products.
+When you link your AARP membership and myWalgreens account, you’ll earn 10 percent Walgreens Cash rewards on Walgreens-branded health and wellness products.

 59. Car rentals.
 Up to 30 percent off and free upgrades, when available, at Avis and Budget.

 60. Prescription savings.
 Save At CVS and some other pharmacies through AARP Prescription Discounts provided by OptumRx.